hashicorp/terraform-guides/governance/third-generation/README.md

   * The `limit_proposed_monthly_cost` function validates that the proposed monthly cost estimate is less than the given limit.
   * The `limit_cost_and_percentage_increase` function validates that the proposed monthly cost estimate and percentage increase over the previous cost estimate ar both less than limits.
   * The `limit_cost_by_workspace_name` function validates that the monthly cost estimate is less than the limit in a map associated with a workspace name prefix or suffix that the current workspace has.

+### The Functions of the aws-functions Module
+The `aws-functions` module (which is located under in the aws/aws-functions directory) has the following functions:
+  * The `determine_role_arn` function determines the ARN of a role set in the `role_arn` parameter of an AWS provider.
+It can only determine the role_arn if it is set to either a hard-coded value or to a reference to a single Terraform variable.
+It sets the role to "complex" if it finds a single non-variable reference or if it finds multiple references.
+It sets the role to "none" if no role arn is found.
+  * The `get_assumed_roles` function gets all roles assumed by AWS providers in the current Terraform configuration.
+It calls the `determine_role_arn` function.
+  * The `validate_assumed_roles_with_list` function validates assumed roles found by the `get_assumed_roles` function against a list of role ARNs.
+  * The `validate_assumed_roles_with_map` function validates assumed roles found by the `get_assumed_roles` function against a map of role ARNs which are associated with regular expressions representing workspace names that are allowed to use them.

 ## Mock Files and Test Cases
 Sentinel [mock files](https://www.terraform.io/docs/enterprise/sentinel/mock.html) and [test cases](https://docs.hashicorp.com/sentinel/commands/config#test-cases) have been provided under the test directory of each cloud so that all the policies can be tested with the [Sentinel CLI](https://docs.hashicorp.com/sentinel/commands).
 The mocks were generated from actual Terraform 0.12 plans run against Terraform code that provisioned resources in these clouds.
 The pass and fail mock files were edited to respectively pass and fail the associated Sentinel policies.
 Some policies, including those that have multiple rules, have multiple fail mock files with names that indicate which condition or conditions they fail.